Recognition of Seifert fibered spaces with boundary is in NP: Recognising Seifert fibered spaces with boundary is in NP

 Check that the given orientation of the tetrahedra of $\mathcal{T}'$ is in fact consistent and compute the orientation of each boundary triangle induced by it.
-By Corollary~\ref{corr:intersectionnumberpolynomialtime}, we can arbitrarily orient each of these three curves and then compute $i(\eta, \gamma)$ in polynomial time in the original input, with respect to the induced orientation of the boundary triangles.
+By Lemma~\ref{lemma:intersectionnumberpolynomialtime}, we can arbitrarily orient each of these three curves and then compute $i(\eta, \gamma)$ in polynomial time in the original input, with respect to the induced orientation of the boundary triangles.
 Set the orientation of $\eta$ such that $i(\eta, \gamma)$ is positive and then compute $q' = i(\mu, \eta)$ and $p = i(\mu, \gamma)$.
-If $\mathcal{T}'$ had multiplicity two fibres, note that $\eta$ is two copies of a horizontal curve and intersects $\gamma$ twice, so set $q = \frac{q'}{i(\eta, \gamma)}$.
-By Lemma~\ref{lemma:singularfibredata} this singular fibre has Seifert data $q/p$.
-With the certificate for $M'$, this certifies the homeomorphism type of $M$, and we can check that this matches the given Seifert data. \end{proof}
+If $\mathcal{T}'$ had multiplicity two fibers, $\eta$ is two copies of a horizontal curve and intersects $\gamma$ twice, so in any case, set $q = \frac{q'}{i(\eta, \gamma)}$.
+By Lemma~\ref{lemma:singularfiberdata} this singular fiber has Seifert data $q/p$.
+With the certificate for $M'$, this certifies the homeomorphism type of $M$, and we can check that this matches the given Seifert data.
+Finally, we can verify if $M$ is homeomorphic to some other set of Seifert data in polynomial time using Lemma~\ref{lemma:SFShomeopolytime}. \end{proof}